EndPointCorp/end-point-blog/2022/09/dotnet6-postgresql-and-linux.md

 The truth is that building a .NET application on Linux is not that hard, once you get over a few minor bumps in the road.
 And there are many advantages to this approach, including flexibility, simplicity, and lower costs.

-To demononstrate this, we will create a simple .NET MVC web application that connects to Postgres.
+To demonstrate this, we will create a simple .NET MVC web application that connects to Postgres.
 Then, we will host the app on Linux with Nginx.
 Shall we start?

 ### Preparing the database

 First, you'll want to install Postgres locally.
 If you're using a Mac, this step is very easy.
 Simply install [Postgres.app](https://postgresapp.com/) and you'll be ready to go.

+If you're using Windows, check out the [Windows Installers page](https://www.postgresql.org/download/windows/) on the Postgres to download the latest installer.

 ### Creating the projects

+To develop .NET 6 apps, you will need to install Visual Studio 2022.
+Check out the Visual Studio [downloads page](https://visualstudio.microsoft.com/downloads/) for options for both Windows and Mac.

 Start by opening up Visual Studio and creating a new Web Application (MVC) project, and choosing .NET 6.0 as the target framework.
 I've named my project "DotNetSix.Demo".
 Here are the steps as they look in Visual Studio on my Mac.